Cheesy Crockpot Potatoes

 You can also freeze this dish.
 Allow to cool completely and then freeze.
 When reheating, be sure to give everything a good stir.
 This dish can be frozen for up to three months.

-Get the Recipe: Crockpot Cheesy Potatoes
+Get the Recipe: Slow Cooker Cheesy Potatoes

 Ingredients